!The ultimate guide to traveling to Cancun Mexico!

 If you are concerned about renting a Car and driving in Cancun I have got you covered.
 It’s very easy and worry-free, especially after reading my guide 😉

-✔️ Local city buses – From the Cancun hotel area to downtown, you can easily hop on the R1 and R2 buses that run along the strip, but once you get to Cancun Downtown using local transportation is kind of a mess and I would not recommend it.
+✔️ Local city buses – From the Cancun hotel area to downtown, you can easily hop on the R1 and R2 buses that run along the strip, but once you get to Cancun Downtown, using local transportation is kind of a mess, and I would not recommend it.

-✔️ ADO bus service – It’s a very efficient and cost-effective way to get from Cancun to almost anywhere and although is not as comfortable as driving your own car, the buses are brand new and clean.
+✔️ ADO bus service – It’s a very efficient and cost-effective way to get from Cancun to almost anywhere, and although it is not as comfortable as driving your own car, the buses are brand new and clean.
 The service is also relatively cheap and connects you with all the major cities in the Yucatan peninsula and the entire of Mexico.

 ✔️ Colectivo (minivan) – if you want to try the local way and the cheapest one, you can use the colectivos (minivans) to get to either Playa del Carmen, Tulum, or Chiquila’ (Holbox).
 They leave from Tulum Av. opposite the ADO Bus station.